AUTOSHARES CUSTOMER RESPONSIBILITIES

 If you are a victim of fraud, you may have rights and remedies under state and federal law.
 You can get the disciplinary history of a salesperson or firm from the FINRA at 1-800-289-9999, and additional information from your state securities official, at the North American Securities Administrators Association’s central number: (202) 737-0900.
 You also may contact the SEC with complaints at (202) 272-7440.

 The securities being sold to you have not been approved or disapproved by the Securities and Exchange Commission.
-Moreover, the Securities and Exchange Commission has not passed upon the fairness or the merits of this transaction nor upon the accuracy or adequacy of the information contained in any prospectus or any other information provided by an issuer or a broker or dealer.
+Moreover, the Securities and Exchange Commission has not passed upon the fairness or the merits of this transaction nor the accuracy or adequacy of the information contained in any prospectus or any other information provided by an issuer or a broker or dealer.

-Generally, penny stock is a security that:
+Generally, a penny stock is a security that:

 – Is priced under five dollars;

-– Is not traded on a national stock exchange or on NASDAQ (the NASD’s automated quotation system for actively traded stocks);
+– Is not traded on a national stock exchange or NASDAQ (the NASD’s automated quotation system for actively traded stocks);

 – May be listed in the “pink sheets” or the FINRA OTC Bulletin Board;